ashinshanly/ashinshanly/README.md

         return "Architecting scalable solutions with modular elegance."

     def innovate(self):
-        return "Experimenting with Tailscale 🌐, ML 🤖, and neural networks 🧠."
+        return "Experimenting with PySpark 🌐, ML 🤖, and neural networks 🧠."

     def __str__(self):
         return "Backend Wizardry with a sprinkle of creativity!"